 SUMMARY

-Philip is taken by the HolyHoly is a term that originally meant set apart for the worship or service of God.
-While the term may refer to people, objects, time, or places, holiness in Judaism and Christianity primarily denotes the realm of the divine More Spirit to meet a highly placed Ethiopian court official who is reading IsaiahIsaiah, son of Amoz, who prophesied in Jerusalem, is included among the prophets of the eighth century B.C.E. (along with Amos, Hosea, and Micah)--preachers who boldly proclaimed God's word of judgment against the economic, social, and religious disorders of their time.
-More on the way home from Jerusalem.
-The Ethiopian asks for and receives baptismJesus was baptized (literally, "dipped") in the Jordan River by John the Baptizer, at which time he was acclaimed from heaven as God's Son, the Beloved.
-Much later baptism became one of the sacraments of the Church, the action by which a person is incorporated...
-More as a believer in JesusJesus is the Messiah whose life, death, and resurrection are God's saving act for humanity More as God’s MessiahThe Messiah was the one who, it was believed, would come to free the people of Israel from bondage and exile.
+Philip is directed by the HolyHoly is a term that originally meant set apart for the worship or service of God.
+While the term may refer to people, objects, time, or places, holiness in Judaism and Christianity primarily denotes the realm of the divine Spirit to meet an Ethiopian eunuchAn eunuch is a castrated male, often in the service of a person in power.
+While the Bible mentions eunuchs many times, the most memorable eunuch is the one who was baptized by Philip in Acts 8. and court official who is reading IsaiahIsaiah, son of Amoz, who prophesied in Jerusalem, is included among the prophets of the eighth century BCE (along with Amos, Hosea, and Micah)--preachers who boldly proclaimed God's word of judgment against the economic, social, and religious disorders of their time. on the way home from Jerusalem.
+The eunuch asks for and receives baptismJesus was baptized (literally, "dipped") in the Jordan River by John the Baptizer, at which time he was acclaimed from heaven as God's Son, the Beloved.
+Much later baptism became one of the sacraments of the Church, the action by which a person is incorporated... as a believer in JesusJesus is the Messiah whose life, death, and resurrection are God's saving act for humanity. as God’s MessiahThe Messiah was the one who, it was believed, would come to free the people of Israel from bondage and exile.
 In Jewish thought the Messiah is the anticipated one who will come, as prophesied by Isaiah.
-In Christian thought Jesus of Nazareth is identified...
-More, promised by Isaiah.
+In Christian thought Jesus of Nazareth is identified..., promised by Isaiah.

 ANALYSIS